 - Friends and family can offer support by listening to you, keeping you company, walking to class with you, or going with you to appointments. - The M.S.
 Shook Student Health Service offers free health services for students. - App State's Counseling and Psychological Services can provide free counseling support via zoom or phone. - Medical care and counseling services are confidential and they can connect you with additional resources, if needed.
-If you're not sure where to begin, the Interpersonal Violence Specialist is available to meet with students who have experienced any form of interpersonal violence or those who are concerned about a friend.
+If you're not sure where to begin, the Title IX Coordinator and/or Interpersonal Violence Specialist are available to meet with students who have experienced any form of interpersonal violence orthose who are concerned about a friend.